-BU 130 Introduction to the Building Trades3 BU 240 Advanced Framing and BU 131 Building Trades Blueprint Reading 3 Exterior Finishing 4 BU 140 Fundamentals of Carpentry4 BU 241 Remodeling and Interior Finishing4 BU 230 Building Codes and Standards 3 TOTAL CREDIT HOURS 21
+BU 130 Introduction to the Building Trades3 BU 240 Advanced Framing and BU 131 Building Trades Blueprint Reading3 Exterior Finishing4 BU 140 Fundamentals of Carpentry4 BU 241 Remodeling and Interior Finishing4 BU 230 Building Codes and Standards3 TOTAL CREDIT HOURS 21

-- Seek employment in the construction industry in the carpentry trade. - Demonstrate the ability to work effectively as a team member with various construction trades and personnel. - Describe effectively the construction process as it applies to residential buildings. - Apply practical carpentry skills. - Comprehend and communicate written, verbal, and visual information as it relates to carpentry.
+Demonstrate the ability to work effectively as a team member with various construction trades and personnel.

+Describe effectively the construction process as it applies to residential buildings.

+Apply practical carpentry skills.

+Communicate written, verbal, and visual information as it relates to carpentry.